How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Because no modifications have been done to the radios or PC they are indeed FCC Part 15 compliant.
 If they were integrated into an enclosure with a different antenna setup then the system might technically not be considered FCC-certified but with this node design there's no need for any such changes.

 Re. generalizations of Chinese radios, after seeing reputable companies adopting them I did some research and found that Chinese radios have come a long way in the recent past.
 If it's good enough for Yaesu, Gigaparts and QRZ then it's worth some investigation, which has paid off because we now have some great node radio options that cost next to nothing.
-I can do full-duplex on an FT-530 or TH-D72 from miles away and the audio quality is excellent, indistinguishable from local analog FM repeaters.
+I can do full-duplex on various vintage cross-band full-duplex HTs from miles away and the audio quality is excellent, indistinguishable from local analog FM repeaters.

 Audio Quality Notes